 You can get your groove on in just about any of the area’s bars, but there are a few that lend themselves to more moving and shaking.
 The Basement Nightspot (112 W. College Ave.) offers is a popular option with students and young professionals that allows you to head straight to the dance floor.
 And The Shandygaff (212 E. College Ave. – entrance on Calder Way) is the oldest option with perhaps the most diverse musical selections.
 “The Gaff” as locals refer to it is a favorite of multiple Penn State generations.

 If you want to watch the game …

 Sports fans in State College are never far from a decent option to catch scores, highlights and the biggest games of the night.
 Both Champs locations – one on North Atherton, the other downtown – have an impressive amount of TVs and adequate seating.
 Bill Pickle’s Tap Room is another favorite hangout for sports fans.
-East of downtown, try Quaker Steak & Lube for the big game (and a basket of wings).
-And the new Hi Way Pizza Pub location on West College Avenue is a solid spot for sports fans on the west side.
-Letterman’s Sports Grill also is a nice venue to catch the game just a few steps away from downtown State College.
+And the Hi Way Pizza Pub location on West College Avenue is a solid spot for sports fans on the west side.
+Home D Pizzeria on South Atherton Street is also is a nice venue to catch the game just a few steps away from downtown State College.

 If you want to play games ….